asim/reminder/README.md

 ## App

 The reminder bakes in a "lite" app by default.
-This can be replaced by a more featureful react app.
+This can be replaced by a featureful react app.

 To build the react app